-Step 2: If either party the complainant or alleged responsible party is dissatisfied with the decision of the District Administrator (or Board President or Board), he/she may appeal to the Board within ten (10) twenty-one (21) calendar days of the date that he/she was notified of the Step 1 written decision is provided to the parties.
+Step 2: If the complainant or alleged responsible party is dissatisfied with the decision of the District Administrator (or Board President or Board), he/she may appeal to the Board within twenty-one (21) calendar days of the date that he/she was notified of the Step 1 written decision.
 Such appeal shall be delivered to the District Administrator or (if the District Administrator is the alleged perpetrator) to the Board President, District Legal Counsel.
 The individual receiving notice of the appeal on behalf of the School District shall immediately forward the appeal to the Board President, who shall arrange a meeting at which the Board will consider the appeal.
 If the Board issued the decision that is being appealed, the Board shall treat the appeal as a request for reconsideration.